B-Art03/Korean-Vocab-Practice/README.md

-# Korean-Vocab-Practice
+# Korean Vocabulary Practice
 This Website aims to help you test your Korean Vocabulary.

 You can find the Website here: soon :)

-What to expect in the future:
+# What to expect in the future:

 ## Image Occlusion